-ART 630 A, B, C. Directed Study: Fiber Arts.
-3 credits each.
-(May be repeated or taken concurrently.)
+ART 630.
+Directed Study: Fiber Arts.
+3 credits.
+(May be repeated.)

 Independent research under faculty supervision with an emphasis on individual artistic development.
 Fiber arts may include tapestry, weaving, papermaking and surface design.
 Emphasis will be placed on creative development of techniques and individual expression.
 Prerequisite: Nine hours undergraduate fiber arts or permission of instructor.